Fusion-Party-Aus/colourful_fusion_theme/README.md

 ![A tag with _h-purple](./docs/_h_tag.png)

 ### Body Imagery
-Images in the body can use classes `w-100` and `w-50`.
-Make sure you remove any explicit width and height styles that NationBuilder might've imposed, otherwise the aspect ratio can get messed up.
+Images in the body can use classes `w-100` and `w-50`. **Make sure you remove any explicit width and height styles that NationBuilder might've imposed**, otherwise the aspect ratio can get messed up.

 > ![](./docs/w-100.png)